 Contact The Invasive Weed Experts

 Japanese Knotweed Ltd is the UK's trusted Invasive Weed treatment and remediation company, with a proven track record in working successfully for local authorities, developers, construction companies and private landowners.
 Our highly knowledgeable and skilled staff provide a comprehensive service and are committed to providing the highest level of customer care.

-We provide surveys and invasive weed management plans, including for long term chemical treatment, guarantees and immediate excavation options.
+We provide surveys and invasive weed management plans, including long term chemical treatment, guarantees, and immediate excavation options.
 Our remedial methods are tailored to each site and provide sensible and efficient eradication solutions to meet all requirements.

 *Giant hogweed is listed under Section 14, Schedule 9 of the Wildlife & Countryside Act (1981).
 Put simply, the UK Government has issued a list (Schedule 9) of animals and plants that are already established in the wild, but which continue to pose a conservation threat to native biodiversity and habitats.
 This is to such an extent that further releases of these species should be regulated.